asakhnenko/EntangledSolutions/README.md

-# EntangledSolutions
+# Entangled solutions
-Personal growth from the exploration of quantum effects
+This repository is dedicated for personal exploration of quantum effects on computation.